wtv088/dms1_blog/posts/ninth-blog-post.md

 •	Eye
 •	Style of drawing
 •	Geometric primitives

-Helps establish continuity and correspondence between the icons and icons, and between icons and idea.m
+Helps establish continuity and correspondence between the icons and icons, and between icons and idea.